House Conservatives File Impeachment Articles Against Rod Rosenstein

 So critics including Rep. Adam Schiff of California, the ranking Democrat on the House intelligence committee, have called the impeachment effort a cynical stunt aimed at discrediting U.S. intelligence and law enforcement.

 Schiff joined the top Democrats on the House Judiciary and Oversight committees, Reps.
-Jerrold Nadler, D-NY, Elijah Cummings, D-Md., to issue a joint statement condemning the move.
+Jerrold Nadler, D-N.Y., Elijah Cummings, D-Md., to issue a joint statement condemning the move.

-"This resolution to impeach Deputy Attorney General Rosenstein is a direct attack on the Special Counsel's investigation—full stop," the trio wrote.
+"This resolution to impeach Deputy Attorney General Rosenstein is a direct attack on the Special Counsel's investigation — full stop," the trio wrote.
 "It is a panicked and dangerous attempt to undermine an ongoing criminal investigation in an effort to protect President Trump as the walls are closing in around him and his associates."

 Sen. Dianne Feinstein, D-Calif., the ranking member of the Senate Judiciary Committee, said she sees no grounds on which to impeach Rosenstein.